petersatsuse/azure-compute-docs/articles/virtual-machines/linux/disk-encryption-linux.md

 The [Azure PowerShell az module](/powershell/azure/new-azureps-module-az) provides a set of cmdlets that uses the [Azure Resource Manager](/azure/azure-resource-manager/management/overview) model for managing your Azure resources.
 You can use it in your browser with [Azure Cloud Shell](/azure/cloud-shell/overview), or you can install it on your local machine using the instructions in [Install the Azure PowerShell module](/powershell/azure/install-azure-powershell).

-If you already have it installed locally, make sure you use the latest version of Azure PowerShell SDK version to configure Azure Disk Encryption.
+If you already installed it locally, make sure you use the latest version of Azure PowerShell SDK version to configure Azure Disk Encryption.
 Download the latest version of [Azure PowerShell release](https://github.com/Azure/azure-powershell/releases).

 To [Sign in to your Azure account with Azure PowerShell](/powershell/azure/authenticate-azureps), use the [Connect-AzAccount](/powershell/module/az.accounts/connect-azaccount) cmdlet.